Coal in Turkey: Imports

 Much of the rise in consumption in the 21st century was due to the construction of coastal power stations burning imported hard coal.

 Imported coal generates about a quarter of the nation's electricity.
 24 million tonnes of coal were imported in 2023.
 70% of thermal coal imports are from Russia, because the price is discounted.
 A customs union deal with the EU includes bilateral trade concessions on coal.

 About half of metallurgical coal imports are from Australia and most of the rest from the US, with small amounts from Russia and Colombia.
 The main ports for import of met coal are Eregli, Zonguldak and Iskenderun.
 As of 2018 if the import price of thermal coal is less than 70 US$/tonne (fob) the state charges the difference as import duty.
 In 2020 coking coal cost around US$130/tonne.
 Anthracite coal from Donbas, a region in Ukraine, is exported (allegedly illegally) to Turkey.
 The anthracite is transported through the Russian ports of Azov and Taganrog to the Turkish city of Samsun.
 Some analysts say that coal which was formerly exported to the EU but is now sanctioned is instead being bought by Turkey, and that as of end-2022 Turkey is the largest buyer of Russian coal.
+In 2026 a Turkish ship importing coal from Taman Port was attacked by drone.